eProsima/DDS-Record-Replay/docs/rst/recording/getting_started/usage_example.rst

 Recorder configuration
 ======================

-DDS Recorder can runs with a configuration settings.
+DDS Recorder runs with default configuration settings.
 This default configuration records all messages of all DDS Topics found in DDS Domain ``0`` in the ``output_YYYY-MM-DD-DD_hh-mm-ss.mcap`` file.

 Additionally, it is possible to change the default configuration parameters by means of a YAML configuration file.